 As we mentioned above, unblocking content is the number one use of VPNs around the world.
 A good VPN will let you hide your IP address and connect to servers in other countries, so that streaming services function as if you're in those countries.
 And considering no country has more than half of the content available in North America, it's safe to say a VPN is necessary if you're hoping to continue watching your favorite shows.

 Obviously, there's nothing worse than having your latest binge session spoiled by an overseas trip.
 But what about all that content you're missing out on when you're back home?
-A VPN will also allow you to access content from other countries that might not be available in the US, which opens up your bingeing potential substantially.
+A VPN will also allow you to access content from other countries that might not be available in your home country.
+As you can see from the graph below, this has the potential to substantially opens up your bingeing potential substantially.

 While all this might sound a bit shady as far as legality is concerned, don't worry.
 The practice is certainly against the terms and conditions set forth by Netflix – which does allow them to “terminate or restrict your use of our service” – but there are currently no laws in the US that prohibit the use of VPNs to stream content.